Aesculapian snake: Taxonomy

-Apart from the recent taxonomic changes, there are currently four recognised phylogeographically traceable genetic lines in the species: the Western haplotype, Adriatic haplotype, the Danube haplotype and Eastern haplotype.
+Apart from recent taxonomic changes, there are currently four recognised phylogeographically traceable genetic lines in the species Zamenis longissimus: the Western haplotype, the Adriatic haplotype, the Danube haplotype, and the Eastern haplotype.

-The status of the Iranian enclave population remains unclear due to its specific morphological characteristics (smaller length, scale arrangement, darker underbelly), probably pending reclassification.
+The status of the Iranian enclave population remains unclear due to its specific morphological characteristics (smaller length, different scale arrangement, darker underbelly), probably pending reclassification.

 History

 The Aesculapian snake was first described by Josephus Nicolaus Laurenti in 1768 as Natrix longissima, later it was also known as Coluber longissimus and for the most part of its history as Elaphe longissima.
 The current scientific name of the species based on revisions of the large genus Elaphe is Zamenis longissimus.
 Zamenis is from Greek ζαμενής "angry", "irritable", "fierce", longissimus comes from Latin and means "longest"; the snake is one of the longest over its range.
-The common name of the species — "Aesculape" in French and its equivalents in other languages — refers to the classical god of healing (Greek Asclepius and later Roman Aesculapius) whose temples the snake was encouraged around.
+The common name of the species, Aesculape in French and its equivalent in other languages, refers to the classical god of healing (Greek Asclepius and later Roman Aesculapius) whose temples the snake was encouraged around.
 It is surmised that the typical depiction of the god with his snake-entwined staff features the species.
 Later from these, modern symbols developed of the medical professions as used in a number of variations today.
 The species, along with four-lined snakes, is carried in an annual religious procession in Cocullo in central Italy, which is of separate origin and was later made part of the Catholic calendar.